vidalglez/my-website/README.md

 If there are multiple tags in local repo, to push all of them to remote repo: $ git push --tags

+To delete a tag in your local: $ git tag -d [existing tag name]

+Once deleted, to synchronize with your remote repo: $ git push [local remote branch] :[tag namme deleted]
+Example: $ git push origin :v0.2-alpha